|

 VALID_FOR=(ONLINE_LOGFILES,ALL_ROLES) DB_UNIQUE_NAME=TSTSB'

-*.log_archive_dest_2='SERVICE=TSTP LGWR
+*.log_archive_dest_2='SERVICE=TSTP LGWR ASYNC

 VALID_FOR=(ONLINE_LOGFILES,PRIMARY_ROLE) DB_UNIQUE_NAME=TSTP'